ztroop/animal-sounds/README.md

 ## Motivation

 I built this specifically for my daughters whom I love dearly.
-Figured other people might be interested as well.
+I thought other people might be interested as well.